Gregory F. Van Tatenhove

+Gregory Frederick Van Tatenhove (born April 2, 1960) is an American attorney, jurist, and academic administrator who has served as dean of the University of Kentucky Rosenberg College of Law since July 20, 2026.

-Gregory Frederick Van Tatenhove, also known as Greg Van Tatenhove, (born April 2, 1960) is a United States district judge of the United States District Court for the Eastern District of Kentucky.
-He was a legislative aide of Senator Mitch McConnell, a law clerk for Judge Eugene Edward Siler Jr., United States attorney for the Eastern District of Kentucky (2001–05), and on the recommendation of Senators Jim Bunning and Mitch McConnell he was nominated to fill a seat on the United States District Court for the Eastern District of Kentucky.
-Daniel Cameron was a law clerk for Van Tatenhove, who later swore him in as Kentucky Attorney General.
+He previously served as a United States district judge of the United States District Court for the Eastern District of Kentucky from 2006 to 2026, and as the United States attorney for the district from 2001 to 2005.

-Education and career
+Early life and career

-Van Tatenhove was born in Los Angeles.
-He attended high school in Jessamine County, Kentucky, and received a Bachelor of Arts from Asbury College (now Asbury University) in 1982.
+Van Tatenhove was born in Los Angeles, California.
+He attended high school in Jessamine County, Kentucky, and received a Bachelor of Arts degree from Asbury College (now Asbury University) in 1982.
 He was then a legislative Senate aide of Mitch McConnell.

-He attended the University of Kentucky College of Law where he obtained a Juris Doctor in 1989.
+He attended the University of Kentucky College of Law where he obtained a Juris Doctor degree in 1989.
 He was a law clerk for Judge Eugene Edward Siler Jr. of the United States District Court for the Eastern District of Kentucky, from 1989 to 1990.
 Van Tatenhove served as a trial attorney for the US Department of Justice, Federal Programs Branch, from 1990 to 1994.
-From 1994 to 2001, he was chief of staff and legal counsel for Republican Congressman Ron Lewis.
+From 1994 to 2001, he was chief of staff and legal counsel for congressman Ron Lewis.
 In 2001, George W. Bush appointed him as United States attorney for the Eastern District of Kentucky, a post he held from 2001 to 2005.

 Federal judicial service

 On September 13, 2005, on the recommendation of Senators Jim Bunning and Mitch McConnell, President George W. Bush nominated Van Tatenhove to fill a seat on the United States District Court for the Eastern District of Kentucky previously held by Judge Karl Spillman Forester.
+A majority of the American Bar Association Standing Committee on the Federal Judiciary rated Van Tatenhove not qualified, citing a lack of trial experience.

 Van Tatenhove was confirmed by the United States Senate on December 21, 2005, and received his commission on January 5, 2006.
+He retired from the court on July 19, 2026.

 Kentucky Attorney General Daniel Cameron was a law clerk for Van Tatenhove for two years, in 2011–13.
 Upon Cameron's election to Kentucky Attorney General, Van Tatenhove swore him into office.